WHAT WE DO

 • Human Trafficking & Violence Against Women

-for services that prevent and combat GBV.
+Patriarchal culture perpetuates the unequal power between men and women.
+It violates women’s autonomy and dignity, and perpetuates gender-based violence.
+Gender-based violence can be physical, sexual, economic, and psychological.
+Women are prone to GBV within the family, in workplaces, public spaces, and even online.
+While VAW is globally recognized as a human rights issue, governments sideline and cut budgets for services that prevent and combat GBV.
 GBV is also institutionalized in the police who are supposed to be primary providers of essential services in response to GBV.
-Throughout history, sexual violence and rape against women have been institutionalised and legitimised by the state, especially in contexts of war and militarisation.
+Throughout history, sexual violence and rape against women have been institutionalized and legitimized by the state, especially in contexts of war and militarization.
 Women human rights defenders (WHRDs) and their organizations experience harassment, surveillance, arrests and detention on false charges, and gender-based violence.
-[ADD MORE ABOUT HUMAN TRAFFICKING]

 • Issues of Women in Vulnerable Industries & Lines of Work